helpmefindaname/nlp-book-club/backlog/nougat-ocr.md

 * what is the issue with extracting text from PDFs?
 * what is the issue with the usual OCR engines?
-* what are the promosed contributions of this paper?
+* what are the promised contributions of this paper?

 ## Related Work